 If your business serves a local area, then use Google Business Profile to see how your website is performing with users searching locally.

-Think of this like a mini version of your website analytics specifically for users in your locality.
+Think of this as a mini version of your website analytics specifically for users in your locality.

 There are lots of performance indicators here.
 The keywords triggering your profile tell you whether you’re content aligns with expectations; traffic and interaction changes indicate whether you need to improve your listing; and the platform and device breakdown provides you with an overview of how users find you.